Hady051/Sat-Images-water-Body-Segmentation-model-from-scratch/README.md

 ### For all notebooks

+* Matched the correct masks to images, since there are more masks than images in the dataset folder.

 * I applied Min Max Scaler for Normalization instead of dividing by 255 because for some bands, the pixel intensity is above 255.

 * Visualized each band of the images

+* Implemented a Unet Model from scratch with about 41 million paramters to try to work well with the data using `Tensorflow` and `Keras`

 * Visualized the Model's **accuracies**, **losses** and **IOU** curves.